After the precious spiritual experience with Buddhist monks, my second day in Chiang Mai was devoted to learning how to cook Thai food.

 After doing our grocery shopping, we were headed to the farm, where Da showed me around proudly and explained to me Hippocrates-style that “food is our medicine”.
 I was sold, that’s mainly why I’d become vegetarian, and that was going to be my cooking baptism of fire.

 First of all, Da advised that brown rice is much better than refined one because it retains all its nutritional properties.
 As if I didn’t know, and as if in Italy is as cheap and easy to find as in Thailand.
-So, brown rice is rich in vitamin B1, B2, phosphorus, calcium, copper, iron, proteins, niacin and fiber, while refined one has lost most of it.
+So, brown rice is rich in vitamin B1, B2, phosphorus, calcium, copper, iron, proteins, niacin and fibre, while refined one has lost most of it.

 Settled, we go for brown rice, which we harvested just minutes before starting cooking at Da’s rice field.
 Sort of.
-Needless to say, at the market I bought a pack of brown rice, I just couldn’t resist.
+Needless to say, at the market, I bought a pack of brown rice, I just couldn’t resist.

 When we arrived at Da’s farm, the first part of the cooking class was to understand the ingredients, meaning a tour of the farm where Da would show me the actual plants, when is the best time to harvest, how to do it and how to recognize different fruits and plants even though they look similar or they belong to the same family.
 After explaining how rice grows and is harvested, the difference between ginger and galangal, and proudly telling me that he produces pretty much everything for his family’s consumption, we were off to cook my sumptuous dinner.